veronicawong3042/baby-steps/README.md

 Baby Steps allows expectant mothers to learn more about any given topic relating to pregnancy and childbirth.
 Users are able to test their pre-existing knowledge as well as read informative, easily digestible pieces of information with our lesson plans.
 To navigate through the app, users can also utilize the glossary section to quickly skim through all potential topics that Baby Steps offers.

 ## How we built it
-We built Baby Steps using Figma, React.js, React libraries and custom API hooks, SQLite, Node.js, Express.js, Cors, SASS, and JSON.
+We built Baby Steps using Figma, React.js, React libraries and custom API hooks, SQLite, Node.js, Express.js, Cors, Defang, SASS, and JSON.

 ## Challenges we ran into
 We had difficulty setting up the database which led to troubles when getting the content to display on the front-end.